danilwhale/sharpcraft/README.md

 ## known bugs
 idk

-## won't fix
-- no shadows like in the original
-  - this is a second implementation attempt, I had to do a lot of optimizations, yet it still runs like a shit.
-  - TLDR: nop, I won't add them
 ## how to get the latest version??????
 [click here to go to GitHub actions](https://github.com/danilwhale/SharpCraft/actions/), then select top most link with checkmark from the left, click on it,